pyrotek45/pyrotek45.github.io/content/avon.md

 </tbody>
 </table>

-<h2>Real-World Examples</h2>
+## Real-World Examples

-<p>I hope you find other useful reasons to use Avon.
+I hope you find other useful reasons to use Avon.
 It's an incredibly powerful tool that can simplify complex workflows and ensure consistency across your projects.
-Whether you're managing Kubernetes manifests, generating static sites, or just trying to avoid copy-pasting config files, Avon gives you the superpowers to do it better.</p>
+Whether you're managing Kubernetes manifests, generating static sites, or just trying to avoid copy-pasting config files, Avon gives you the superpowers to do it better.

-<h2>Get Started</h2>
+## Get Started

-<p>Avon is a single binary with no dependencies.</p>
+Avon is a single binary with no dependencies.

 <pre><code># 1.
 Create a file
 echo 'let name = "World" in @/hello.txt "Hello, {name}!"' > hello.av